 The compensation of non-employee directors consists of a cash component and a stock component.
-Each director is entitled to reimbursement for reasonable out-of-pocket expenses in connection with attending board and committee meetings.
+Each director is entitled to reimbursement for reasonable out-of-pocket expenses in connection with attending Board and committee meetings.
 The directors are not permitted to purchase financial instruments (hedges, etc.) to offset decreases in market value of equity securities held by such director.

 Each non-employee director receives an annual retainer of \$25,000 (the "Annual Retainer").
 Subject to the availability of Common Shares under the Omnibus Incentive Plan, the director's annual retainer also includes the issuance of RSUs of approximately \$20,000.
-In addition to the annual retainer amounts, annual fees were earned during 2021 for the Chairman of the Board, the Audit Committee Chairman, the Nominating and Governance Committee Chairman, and the Compensation Committee Chairman in the amounts of \$15,000, \$8,000, \$4,000 and \$4,000, respectively.
+In addition to the annual retainer amounts, annual fees were earned during 2024 for the Chairman of the Board, the Audit Committee Chairman, the Nominating and Governance Committee Chairman, and the Compensation Committee Chairman in the amounts of \$15,000, \$8,000, \$4,000 and \$4,000, respectively.
 All fees other than the stock portion of the Annual Retainer are payable quarterly in arrears.

-During 2022, given the cash management challenges, the Board of Directors elected to defer the payment of certain directors fees payable to the directors and continued the deferral of the payment of incentive compensation that was earned during 2018 and the 2019 and 2020 equity portion of annual compensation.
-The following table sets forth the accrual of directors' fees and annual incentive bonuses as of December 31, 2022 (there was no accrual for 2019 through 2022 annual incentive compensation):
+During 2024, the Corporation paid a portion of the prior year accrued directors fees, and the Board of Directors elected to defer the payment of certain directors fees payable to the directors and continued the deferral of the payment of incentive compensation that was earned during 2018.
+The following table sets forth the accrual of directors' fees and annual incentive bonuses as of December 31, 2024:

-Name Director Fees (\$) Incentive Compensation (\$) Balance due at December 31, 2022 (\$)
+Name Director Fees (\$) Incentive Compensation (\$) Balance due at December 31, 2024 (\$)

-Patrick A. Blott 90,000 240,000 330,000
+Patrick A. Blott 40,000 240,000 280,000

-Philippe Frappier 14,800 100,000 114,800
+Philippe Frappier 29,600 100,000 129,600

-John (Jack) Hild 44,400 48,000 92,400
+John (Jack) Hild 104,200 48,000 152,200

-Jordan Tongalson 33,600 - 33,600
+Jordan Tongalson 50,400 20,000 70,400